seraholaibi1/Workers-Analysis-Project/README.md

  ### Exploratory Data Analysis
  EDA involved exploring the Employees data to answer key questions such as;
- 1. Employment Statistics by Country, Ethnicity, Age rangeand Department.
+ 1. Employment Statistics by Country, Ethnicity, Age range and Department.
- 2. Amount spent by each department on Employees
+ 2. Amount Company spent on each department on Employees.
- 3. Salary gaps between each employees based on Nationality and Departments.
+ 3. Salary gaps between each employees based on Nationalities and Departments.

 ### Results/Findings
 The Analysis results are summarized as follows;
-Marketing department is the most appreciated in terms of Renumeration Blacks fell to the lowest Category in terms of Salaries and Bonuses.
+Marketing department is the most appreciated in terms of Renumeration.
+The Company spends  more heavily on salary to the engineering department in comparison to others.While IT Department fell to the lowest Category in terms of Salaries and Bonuses.
+The percentage decrease of Salaries to worker's population of each department will be analyzed below.
+1. Engineering as an Increase of 12.22% in relations to population followed by marketing which is 4.21% increase and Sales which has 1.89% increase.
+2. Finance has 1.89% decrease in Salary in relations to population, followed by Accounting department which is 17.21% decrease and the last on these category is the IT department which has a decrease of17.33%.
+3. Checking the average helps to know the possible range of workers in each department.
+The average goes as follows. a.
+   b.

 ### Recommendations